 High-Diversity Training Groups.
 Coaching, and leadership in general, is characterized by the desire to include and accept personal and environmental diversity.
 Working with differences that trigger us emotionally is a challenge for all human beings.
-Coach training can provide an opportunity meet a diversity of people in a safe and protected space.
+Coach training can provide an opportunity to meet a diversity of people in a safe and protected space.
 Different personalities, experiences, professional roles, and cultures become our allies in personal leadership.

 Transferable to Different Working Environments.
-Unlike personal or life coaching, executive coaching requires awareness and skills to align the coachee with the objectives of their organization.
-However confidential coaching may be, working with a client in an organization cannot focus only on the individual’s needs without aligning with their team and company.
+Unlike personal or life coaching, executive coaching requires awareness and skills to align the coachee with the objectives of the organization.
+However confidential coaching may be, working with a client in an organization cannot focus only on the individual’s needs without aligning also with their team and company.
 An executive coach needs to create bridges by including the coachee’s supervisor in sessions, making formal agreements of the coaching process, or periodic follow-up of the objectives by the participant and their supervisor.
 A good coach training needs to reflect on and teach how to maximize transfer of coaching skills into business.

 Coaching is a great opportunity to support individuals in their personal and professional satisfaction, while also helping the systems they work within to gain in productivity and cohesion.

 Often, coaches I train and my workshop participants ask about quality training programs.
 One school I know, the Global Coaching Institute (GCI), has a particularly interesting focus derived from their exploration of depth psychology.

 Last summer I traveled to the United States to join their coach training.
 I and my partners at In Movement have decided to offer the intensive GCI program in Spain, facilitated by the two founders, Vicki Henricks and Rho Sandberg.